tyconsulting/blog.tyang.github.io/_posts/2011-04-15-problem-with-dns-name-resolution-when-using-system-net-dns-class.md

 <strong>DnDns.dll:</strong>

-Source &amp; Guide: <a href="http://securitythroughabsurdity.com/2008/02/dndns-net-dns-client-library-resolver.html">http://securitythroughabsurdity.com/2008/02/dndns-net-dns-client-library-resolver.html</a>
+Source & Guide: <a href="http://securitythroughabsurdity.com/2008/02/dndns-net-dns-client-library-resolver.html">http://securitythroughabsurdity.com/2008/02/dndns-net-dns-client-library-resolver.html</a>

 Reason: It does not perform what it claims to do.
 I.e. The DnsQueryRequest.Resolve method only takes 4 parameters, not 5 as what instruction says.
 Also, it does not resolve IP to name. (for example, it does not resolve 192.168.1.26, but it resolves 26.1.168.192.in-addr.arpa).

 <strong>DNSShell:</strong>

-Source &amp; Guide: <a href="http://dnsshell.codeplex.com/">http://dnsshell.codeplex.com/</a>
+Source & Guide: <a href="http://dnsshell.codeplex.com/">http://dnsshell.codeplex.com/</a>

 Reason: this works great and it’s easy to use. can perform reverse lookup using a single PowerShell Cmdlet <strong>Get-DNSRecord</strong>.
 However, I need to place the source to %PSModulePath% and import the module in PowerShell.
 I cannot do this to the production server which I use to run my script.